Another first! I wrote a sermon! Crap, be gentle with me on that one, k?

 I fiercely love both of those boys—unconditionally.
 I get that.
 That’s the easy part.
 But please forgive me because while I’m your pastor, I’m also a grieving, angry father.
 I know Jesus gave us this unconditional love thing and meant it for everyone.
 But right now, I can’t find a way to have an unconditional love for the boy who beat my son—my flesh and blood—into a coma.

 I pray that someday, I will be able to change that.
-I ask you of your own prayers so that I may see a kinder and gentler way through this situation.
+I ask you for your prayers so that I may see a kinder and gentler way through this situation.
 I pray that—

 Mags and Matthew interrupted my sermon.
 That has never happened in the twenty years I’ve been a pastor!